gulfiliz/gulfiliz.github.io/_posts/2026-02-27-visibility-over-knowledge.md

 Beneath all of this is a philosophical problem that no institutional fix will solve.

-**The problem of evaluating expertise from outside the expertise.**
+There is the problem of evaluating expertise from outside the expertise.

 To know that someone is a genuine expert, you need some expertise yourself.